-The school successfully welcomed the first cohort of year 7 students focussing on distinct school strategies involving Distinct Identity, Quality Teaching, Student Wellbeing, Parent and community Involvement, Leadership and local Decision Making.
+Year 7 students are now well and truly integrated into our school culture and we continue to ensure the distinct school strategies which support Junior Secondary learning, namely Distinct Identity, Quality Teaching, Student Wellbeing, Parent and community Involvement, Leadership and local Decision Making.

-We continued to work with local our feeder schools and we established a Caboolture Cluster Industry Reference Group with over thirty local businesses.
-We also enlisted the support of several Non-Government Agencies to support our students as part of student well-being program.
+We continued to work with local our feeder schools and we progressed the Caboolture Cluster Industry Reference Group with over twenty-five local businesses.
+Our Rise-Up program, which supports disengaged students in years 7 to 9, is now well established providing significant success for these students.
+This is made possible through the involvement of several Non-Government Agencies which support our students as part of student well-being and social skilling programs.